Our Rooted Team

 (she/her/hers)

-Having lived in Pomeroy for nearly a decade, she is passionate about mental health and supporting children who may otherwise fall through the cracks.
-With a background in healthcare and youth education, Lauren brings both practical experience and empathy to her role.
+With a background in healthcare and youth education, Lauren brings both practical experience and genuine empathy into her work.
+She also supports the day-to-day flow of the practice through scheduling and coordination, often helping clients take that first step in getting connected.
 As the spouse of a longtime wildland firefighter, she understands the unique challenges faced by first responders and their families.
-She is dedicated to promoting wellness through nature and connection and is actively involved in local youth and family activities.
-Guided by values of loyalty, empathy, and honesty, Lauren is grateful to walk alongside local families and contribute to spaces where young people feel seen, supported, and encouraged.
+She is deeply connected to the community and enjoys being involved in local youth and family activities.
+Guided by values of loyalty, empathy, and honesty, Lauren is grateful to walk alongside local families in meaningful ways.

 Administrative & Support Specialist